Our Attorneys are Diverse and Passionate

 Albert Erkel is an attorney in Garcia, Hernandez, Sawhney & Bermudez LLP’s San Francisco Bay Area and San Diego offices.
 His primary area of practice is the litigation of all types of complex business construction and employment disputes.
 He has significant experience in handling arbitrations, mediations and trials in both federal and state courts.

 Rodrigo E. Guevara is an associate in the litigation, labor and employment, and corporate law practice groups of Garcia, Hernandez, Sawhney & Bermudez LLP in the San Diego office.
-He focuses his practice on employment litigation, complex business litigation, and corporate transactional matters and represents international, national and local clients of all sizes in a variety of industries, including health care, retail and food service.
+He focuses his practice on employment litigation, complex business litigation, and corporate transactional matters and represents companies of all sizes, from Fortune 200 to start-up companies, in a variety of industries, including health care, retail and food service.

 Lawrence S. Joeattorney